-41 Evidence review and recommendations: 2 Management (Statin monotherapy)
+4 Evidence review and recommendations: Management (Statin monotherapy)

-4.13 Introduction
+4.1 Introduction

-4 Current clinical management of FH routinely includes pharmacological therapy.
-Statin

-- 5 monotherapy is currently the initial treatment of choice for FH in adults and children. - 6 Treatments including bile acid sequestrants, fibrates and nicotinic acid are now - 7 infrequently used, as they have been superseded by newer pharmacological treatments - 8 such as ezetimibe, alirocumab and evolucumab; therefore a decision was made to only - 9 address the efficacy of statin vs placebo, as prescribing practice with regards to older - 10 therapies has not changed since the publication of the guideline in 2008.
-Guidance on - 11 ezetimibe, alirocumab and evolucumab has been published by the Technology - 12 Appraisals programme, and is not addressed here.
-An update of this question was - 13 required due to a change in costs associated with statin treatment and to identify any - 14 further safety information on long term safety of statin therapy in children.
+Current clinical management of FH routinely includes pharmacological therapy.
+Statin monotherapy is currently the initial treatment of choice for FH in adults and children.
+Treatments including bile acid sequestrants, fibrates and nicotinic acid are now infrequently used, as they have been superseded by newer pharmacological treatments such as ezetimibe, alirocumab and evolucumab; therefore a decision was made to only address the efficacy of statin vs placebo, as prescribing practice with regards to older therapies has not changed since the publication of the guideline in 2008.
+Guidance on ezetimibe, alirocumab and evolucumab has been published by the Technology Appraisals programme, and is not addressed here (although the guideline does now include a cross-reference to these appraisals).
+An update of this question was required due to a change in costs associated with statin treatment and to identify any further safety information on long term safety of statin therapy in children.

-4.25 Review question
+4.2 Review question

-16 What is the clinical and cost effectiveness of statins compared to placebo in improving

-17 outcomes in individuals with FH?
+What is the clinical and cost effectiveness of statins compared to placebo in improving outcomes in individuals with FH?

-4.38 Clinical evidence review
+4.3 Clinical evidence review

-20 The methods used to conduct this review are outlined in the review protocol (see Appendix 21 C3).
+The methods used to conduct this review are outlined in the review protocol (see Appendix C3).

-22 Imprecision
+Imprecision

-23 As stated in the review protocol, the topic experts were asked to provide minimal important

-- 24 differences for the outcomes of this review as there were no published MIDs reported in the - 25 literature, No consensus of agreement was reached and therefore default MIDs of 0.75 and - 26 1.25 were used for dichotomous outcomes, and 0.5 x SD of the control group for continuous - 27 outcomes.
+As stated in the review protocol, the topic experts were asked to provide minimal important differences for the outcomes of this review as there were no published MIDs reported in the literature, No consensus of agreement was reached and therefore default MIDs of 0.75 and 1.25 were used for dichotomous outcomes, and 0.5 x SD of the control group for continuous outcomes.

-4.3.28 Results
+4.3.2 Results

-- 29 A systematic search was conducted (see appendix D3) which identified 6,096 articles.
-The 30 titles and abstracts were screened and 24 articles were identified as potentially relevant.
-Full- - 31 text versions of these articles were ordered and reviewed against the criteria specified in the - 32 review protocol (appendix C3).
-Twenty two studies (including 9 that were included in the - 33 original guideline) were excluded from this review as they did not meet the criteria in the - 34 review protocol.
-One Cochrane review (Vuorio 2014) and one RCT (McCrindle 2002) met the - 35 inclusion criteria and were included.
-Four of the studies included in the Cochrane review - 36 were excluded from this analysis as their intervention was Lovastatin or Simvastatin, which is - 37 not licensed for use in children with heterozygous FH in the UK (Stein 1999; Clauss 2005; de - 38 Jongh 2002a; Couture 1988).
-The excluded studies and the reasons for exclusion are in - 39 Appendix F3.
+A systematic search was conducted (see appendix D3) which identified 6,096 articles.
+The titles and abstracts were screened and 24 articles were identified as potentially relevant.
+Full-text versions of these articles were ordered and reviewed against the criteria specified in the review protocol (appendix C3).
+Twenty two studies (including 9 that were included in the original guideline) were excluded from this review as they did not meet the criteria in the review protocol.
+One Cochrane review (Vuorio 2014) and one RCT (McCrindle 2002) met the inclusion criteria and were included.
+Four of the studies included in the Cochrane review were excluded from this analysis as their intervention was Lovastatin or Simvastatin, which is not licensed for use in children with heterozygous FH in the UK (Stein 1999; Clauss 2005; de Jongh 2002a; Couture 1988).
+The excluded studies and the reasons for exclusion are in Appendix F3.

-1 All of the included studies had a population of children and young people; no studies of high

-2 intensity statins in adult populations were identified.
-A summary of the included studies is in

-3 Table 17 below and the full data extraction can be found in Appendix G3.
+All of the included studies had a population of children and young people; no studies of high intensity statins in adult populations were identified.
+A summary of the included studies is in Table 18 below and the full data extraction can be found in Appendix G3.

-4 Adults
+Adults

-5 No studies of high intensity statins compared to placebo in adults with FH were identified.
-As

-6 set out in the protocol, if no RCTs were identified in a direct population then the committee

-7 considered it appropriate to extrapolate the effects of high-intensity statins from an indirect

-8 population without FH.
+No studies of high intensity statins compared to placebo in adults with FH were identified.
+As set out in the protocol, if no RCTs were identified in a direct population then the committee considered it appropriate to extrapolate the effects of high-intensity statins from an indirect population without FH.

-9 CG181 Lipid Modification (published 2014) has a relevant review question on high-intensity 10 statins in a non-FH population:
+CG181 Lipid Modification (published 2014) has a relevant review question on high-intensity statins in a non-FH population:

-11 • What is the clinical and cost-effectiveness of statin therapy for adults without established 12 CVD (primary prevention) and with established CVD (secondary prevention)?
+• What is the clinical and cost-effectiveness of statin therapy for adults without established CVD (primary prevention) and with established CVD (secondary prevention)?

-13 Full details of the review can be found in NICE Clinical Guideline 181, section 11; appendix C 14 (review protocol), appendix G (evidence tables) and appendix I (forest plots).
+Full details of the review can be found in NICE Clinical Guideline 181, section 11; appendix C (review protocol), appendix G (evidence tables) and appendix I (forest plots).

-15 How is CG181 relevant in terms of the PICO?
+How is CG181 relevant in terms of the PICO?